 Climate Change Task Force

-We supports the Broward County Climate Change Task Force focusing on the implementation of strategies to mitigate and adapt to climate change at the community level.
-Finally, staff supports the Southeast Florida Climate Compact working at the regional level to address broad issues impacting the four counties of Monroe, Miami-Dade, Broward and Palm Beach.
+We support the Broward County Climate Change Task Force focusing on the implementation of strategies to mitigate and adapt to climate change at the community level.
+Staff additionally supports the Southeast Florida Climate Compact working at the regional level to address broad issues impacting the four counties of Monroe, Miami-Dade, Broward and Palm Beach.

 Climate, Energy, and Sustainability Program